diego0020/braviz-app/mac_installation.md

 - psutil
 - pandas
 - mpltools
+- seaborn
+- rpy2
+- tornado
+- futures
+- savReaderWriter
+- xlrd
+- XlsxWriter

 ## Get braviz
 Go to the directory where you would like braviz files downloaded and do

     hg clone <repository_adress>

-You can contact jc.forero47@uniandes.edu.co to get the repository adress
+You can contact jhernand@uniandes.edu.co to get the repository adress

 You should now add the braviz directory containing the file setup.py to your PYTHONPATH environment variable